Brining: Vegetables

-Pickled vegetables are immersed in brine, vinegar or vinaigrette for extended periods of time, where they undergo anaerobic fermentation which affects their texture and flavor.
+Vegetables are immersed in brine, vinegar or vinaigrette for extended periods of time in the process of pickling, where they undergo anaerobic fermentation which affects their texture and flavor.
 Pickling can preserve perishable foods for months.
 Antimicrobial herbs and spices, such as mustard seed, garlic, cinnamon or cloves, are often added.
 Unlike the canning process, pickling (which includes fermentation) does not require that the food be completely sterile before it is sealed.
 The acidity or salinity of the solution, the temperature of fermentation, and the exclusion of oxygen determine which microorganisms dominate, and determine the flavor of the end product.

 Cheese

 Brine is used in two ways in cheese production: